-- Limited investments in companies involved in controversial activities.
-During the reporting period, the Fund/Sub-Fund did not invest in issuers that realised a certain percentage of their revenue from activities related to: - the development, production, maintenance or trade in controversial weapons (0%); - the controversial supply of weapons (0%); - the production of tobacco (≥50%); - the production of oil sands and controversial pipelines (>20%); - the extraction of thermal coal (>20%).
+• Limited investments in companies involved in controversial activities.

+During the reporting period, the Sub-Fund did not invest in issuers that realised a certain percentage of their revenue from activities related to:

+- the development, production or maintenance in controversial weapons (0%);

+- the controversial supply of weapons (0%);

+- the production of tobacco (≥50%);

+- the production of oil sands and controversial pipelines (>20%);

+- the extraction of thermal coal (>20%).